How Starscape - Light Pollution Filters Work

 I'll Just Fix it in Photoshop

 You can to a point but it's not the same.
-Digital color correction normally works on 2 simple linear scales; Color Temperature and Tint.
+Digital color correction normally works on two simple linear scales; Color Temperature and Tint.
 Color Temperature controls yellow to blue, and Tint controls magenta to green.
 If you adjust for the yellow/orange color in your image you will effectively add blue to the entire scene changing other colors in the scene as well.
 A skilled Lightroom or Photoshop user can use more advanced tools to essentially achieve what the filter will do at the time of capture, BUT that takes a lot more time and skill.

 Not Just for Light Pollution